 Evaluating the economic impact of the OnSight 3D Extremity System.

 Before investing in a new piece of imaging equipment, orthopaedic practices need to understand the potential financial impact.
 Contribution to patient care is paramount; however, so is the potential to increase orthopaedic practice revenue.

-The Carestream OnSight 3D Extremity System is a novel and relatively new Cone Beam CT (CBCT) scanner designed for easy, day-to-day extremity evaluation in the orthopedic practice.
+The Carestream OnSight 3D Extremity System is a Cone Beam CT (CBCT) scanner designed for easy, day-to-day extremity evaluation in the orthopedic practice.
 As this technology becomes more widely available, orthopedic practices need to understand the economic implications of owning this next generation clinical tool.